ctalloc/Cat-Petting-Simulator/README.md

 ![Cat Petting Simulator Banner](https://i.imgur.com/1WKBoiy.png)
 # :smile_cat: [Cat Petting Simulator](https://ctalloc.github.io/Cat-Petting-Simulator/) :smile_cat:

-This project is one of the first ideas I ever had while learning JS6.
+This project-in-progress starts from one of the first ideas I ever had while learning JS6.
 The idea was to make an (il)logical reaction structure of how a cat would react to receiving pets on different parts of their body depending on their mood.
 It is meant to be a very *casual, cute, fun oriented* website where I show a little bit of my thinking and style!

 ## How does it work? :question: